 Japanese Maples are deciduous small trees with a rounded, dome-shaped crown and many are slow growing, making them perfect for smaller gardens or planted in large containers as a patio tree.
 We also stock a great choice of Dwarf Japanese Maple trees which are perfect when you have a small garden with very limited space.

 Although tolerant of all soils, a well-drained soil and sheltered position is preferred by Japanese Maple trees.
+For the best foliage colour, plant Japanese Maples using ericaceous compost and water them using rain water instead of tap water when possible.
 The amount of sunlight needed varies between cultivators, with red and purple leaved Japanese Maples requiring some sun to fully develop their dark hues.
 On the other hand, variegated Japanese Maples need partial shade to prevent the afternoon sun from scorching the foliage, and green-leaved varieties can tolerate full sun, but are best in dappled shade to also avoid the risk of leaf scorch.
 Their pretty foliage is very sensitive to sun and wind - please do ask us for advice on the best variety for your planting situation.

 Acer palmatum are from the Sapindaceae family.
 They are native to Japan, North and South Korea, China, Eastern Mongolia, and Southeast Russia.
 The Latin name, Acer palmatum, comes from the word palmatum (palm), referring to the hand-like shape of the leaves as noticed by Swedish doctor and botanist Carl Peter Thunberg in the 18th century.